realJustinLee/markdown_resume/README.md

 - Lecturer at Shanghai University Open-Source Community
 - Awards
-  1. *Excellent graduation thesis of Shanghai University*
+  1. *Excellent graduation thesis from Shanghai University*
   1. *Innovation and Entrepreneurship Scholarship of Shanghai University*
   1. *1st Prize of IoT Innovation and Entrepreneurship Competition of Shanghai University*
   1. *3rd Prize of the 4th Computer Application Ability Competition of Shanghai University*